RingComics/yajan/README.md

     - It is not recommended you increase view distance further than 10 cells in the Distant Land Window
 14. You can now launch the game through MO2 using the "Morrowind" executable.

+# Tamriel Rebuilt
+If you want to use Tamriel Rebuilt, change the MO2 profile from YAJAN to Tamriel Rebuilt.
+All of the needed patches and changes are installed automatically, including distant land!
+Keep in mind that even with the fixes installed, TR is still in development and there will be issues.
+I will not be making custom patches for problems caused by TR.
+The western side of the mainland is only the *preview* version, so there will be limited to no content over there outside of exploration.

 # Troubleshooting
 - If you get a CTD on launch, find MGE in your downloads folder and extract it to your Morrowind install, overwriting the old one.
 Reconfigure and update MWSE